 After a 34-hr road trip across some beautiful country, we ended up in the mountains up in Northern Idaho.
 The views and foliage are simply breath-taking!
 I’ll have to admit I am falling in love with this state.
 However, it’s not our end-destination… we stayed in Idaho for three weeks while the hubster wrapped up some additional training before heading out further west and north to the great state of Washington.

 We are still waiting on our boxes of goodies, sleeping on the floor in an Elsa princess sleeping bag and wearing the same pair of running pants (which I do wash each day, thank you) and San Diego t-shirt.

 The point is we made it safely to our destination.
 Plus, we have a roof over our heads and clothes on our backs.
 We are still a wee bit groggy from all the travels + catching up on our hydration and trying to find some sort of routine in our new residence.

 Here’s a few more things I wanted to share with you before I put on my “mama hat” and wrap up this blog… whether you are traveling cross-country or not, whether you are moving into a new place or not… these tidbits are for you, love:

 give yourself some grace… when life kicks you in the lady bits, give yourself some grace to breathe + make mistakes + rest

-that’s all I have for you this week. mama still trying to get her feet on solid ground with the month of travel… setting up new doctors, dentists, dance classes, therapy sessions, post office box, etc. oh the joys of moving which no one every really talks about.
+That’s all I have for you this week. mama still trying to get her feet on solid ground with the month of travel… setting up new doctors, dentists, dance classes, therapy sessions, post office box, etc. oh the joys of moving which no one every really talks about.

-if you want to follow our crazy adventures more, I go a wee bit deeper in our Brain + Gut Health Explorers community. otherwise, stay in the loop with snippets here where I’ll share next week some of our favorite recipes (which I’m making in our kitchen without pots, pans and a whisk as our only kitchen utensil!
+if you want to follow our crazy adventures more, I go a wee bit deeper in our FREE COMMUNITY.
+Otherwise, stay in the loop with snippets here where I’ll share next week some of our favorite recipes (which I’m making in our kitchen without pots, pans and a whisk as our only kitchen utensil!